MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

   > [!NOTE]
   >
-  > To be read properly by Bash, the CSV file needs a line continuation character at the end of line three.
+  > To be read properly by Bash, the CSV file needs a line continuation character at the end of the last data line.
 This results in a blank line at the end of the file.
-Your blank line does not need to say `[empty line]`.
-What's important is that you have a line continuation character after the last data line in your CSV file.
+Your blank line does not need to say `[empty line]` as this text is only provided to show you that an empty line exists.

 * Upload your modified CSV file to your Azure Cloud Shell blog storage account.
 The easiest way to do this is to use the `Manage files` drop down on the Azure Cloud Shell main menu.
 For more information on Cloud Shell storage, see [Persist files in Azure Cloud Shell](/azure/cloud-shell/persisting-shell-storage).